paulbarbu/dotophp/docs/INSTALL.md

 and `@daily ID=dotophp_sess_cleanup php -f dotophp/bin/sess_cleanup.php`
 8. For security change your `session.save_path` setting in php.ini to a directory where only the LAMP user will have privileges.
+9. You must install the GD extension for PHP otherwise the captcha won't be created
-9. That's it, access it through the web browser
+10. That's it, access it through the web browser